-This is a beginning machine trades course designed to help students learn the proper use of machine and important fundamentals related to a career in skilled trades.
-Students will use the lathe, mill, and drill press to complete projects.
+This is a beginning level machine trades course that is designed to help students learn the proper use of machinery and important fundamentals related to a career in metal working/skilled trades.
+Students will be using tool room lathes, vertical knee mills, and a drill press to complete projects.
 Along with those machines students will be using multiple hand tools and machinery involved with doing sheet metal work.
-There is an emphasis on properly using layout and precision measurement tools.
+There is an emphasis on properly using layout and precision measurement.